AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

    Copied dialog from `/libs/wcm/foundation/components/image/cq:dialog` to `/apps/weretail-run/components/content/poster`

    The AEM Screens `image` component is supertyped to the WCM Foundation `image` component.
-Therefore the `poster` component inherits functionality from both.
+Therefore, the `poster` component inherits functionality from both.
 The dialog for the poster component is made up of a combination of the Screens and Foundation dialogs.
 Features of the **Sling Resource Merger** are used to hide irrelevant dialog fields and tabs that are inherited from the supertyped components.

 1. Update the `cq:dialog` beneath `/apps/weretail-run/components/content/poster` with the following changes represented in XML: